Afghan Taliban delegation in Turkey for high-level talks

 On Thursday, PIA suspended its flights to Kabul hours after the Taliban threatened to ban the airlines unless they reduce costs.
 Abdullah Hafeez, spokesman for Pakistan’s national airline, said “the situation on the ground is not conducive for international flight operations,” without elaborating.

-However Hafeez did call the atmosphere in Kabul “charged,” and blamed the exorbitant ticket prices on the cost of insurance PIA is required to buy to fly into Afghanistan.
+Hafeez called the atmosphere in Kabul “charged,” and blamed the exorbitant ticket prices on the cost of insurance PIA is required to buy to fly into Afghanistan.
 A one-way PIA ticket from Kabul to Islamabad costs around $1,500, up from $300 before the Taliban seized power in August, said Hafeez.

-The visit to Ankara comes after Taliban leaders held a series of meetings with the United States, 10 European nations and European Union representatives in Doha, the Qatari capital, earlier this week.

-Turkish President Recep Tayyip Erdogan said at a virtual meeting between the Group of 20 most powerful economies that the international community should keep the channels of dialogue with the Taliban open, to “patiently and gradually steer” them toward establishing a more inclusive government.

 Gannon reported from Islamabad.
 Associated Press writer Munir Ahmed in Islamabad contributed to this report.
 This story has been corrected to show the family name of the Taliban-appointed minister is Muttaqi, not Mutaqi.